jetbrains-academy/sql-course/Lesson4/task0/task.md

 # Joining tables

-Usually, there is more than one table in a relational database.
-Very often when searching, we need to find for each row from one table all rows from another table that meet certain criteria and then combine the matching pairs of rows.
-For instance, let's say we have a table with planets:
+Usually, there is more than one table in a relational database, just like there is more than one data sheet in a complex spreadsheet.
+There are good reasons why we need many tables.
+Leaving aside complicated theory, we often split records of different types, and keep records about planets and flights in different tables:

 ----
 **Planets**